 The movements of a horse’s back are primarily relaxing for the patient, but also have an invigorating and stimulating effect.
 The patient sits on a wide saddle on the back of a horse, which the guide leads the guide in a walking gait.
-This sitting position alone can have a positive effect on cramped muscles in the torso and legs.
+This sitting position and the three-dimensional movement of the horse have a positive effect on cramped muscles in the torso and legs.
 The healthcare professional supports the patient and gives instructions for exercises.
 In addition, they can use their hands to induce the relevant pelvic movement in the patient.
 The muscles constantly alternate between tension and relaxation.
-At the same time, this therapy hones the patient’s balance, postural responses of the torso, and coordination, as well as strengthening weak muscles and even releasing muscular tension.

 Cost coverage and prescription